 Outside of the major tourist areas and streets, this does not happen.

 If you’re a coffee addict don’t get your coffee from Starbucks and the other coffee chains in Japan.
-Instead, use the vending machines that are literally all over the Country!
+Instead, use the vending machines that are literally all over the Country as a good way of how to save money in Japan!

 They offer a range of drinks including all sorts of Coffee’s and Tea’s and they even have Hot Tea’s and Coffee’s which is great if you’re in Japan in the Winter and need warming up.